 Three Levels of Low Light

 Before we go any further, let’s first identify the varying levels of low-light and categorize them, so that we could refer to them in examples.
-Although it is very hard to categorize the amount of light, due to the fact that it is a long range of light between very bright and pitch black, just for the sake of making it easier to explain and refer to, I still decided to divide it into three categories:
+Although it is very hard to categorize the amount of light, due to the fact that it is a large range of light between bright and pitch black, just for the sake of making it easier to explain and refer to, I still decided to divide it into three categories:

 - Visible: in daylight, when you happen to be in shadow areas behind buildings, under large trees or bridges.

 - Low Light: after sunset, when you can still clearly see everything around you, but you can tell that it is getting dark or when you are indoors.